Postselected quantum hypothesis testing: Asymmetric case

 This immediately yields an expression for the asymptotic error exponent, which is the equivalent of quantum Stein's lemma in the setting of this work.

 \begin{boxed}{white} \begin{corollary}[Asymptotic error exponent of asymmetric postselected hypothesis testing] $\,$\\For all $\ve \in (0,1)$, we have that

 \end{corollary} \end{boxed}

-What is noteworthy about the expression in~\eqref{eq:stein_secondorder} is that there are no lower-order terms in $n$: the convergence to the asymptotic limit of Corollary~\ref{cor:asymmetric_exp} does not depend on any terms other than ones linear in $n$, which strongly contrasts with the case encountered in conventional quantum hypothesis testing~\cite{li_2014,tomamichel_2013}.
+What is noteworthy about the expression in~\eqref{eq:stein_secondorder} is that there are no lower-order terms in $n$: the convergence to the asymptotic limit of Corollary~\ref{cor:asymmetric_exp} happens at least as fast as $O(1/n)$, which strongly contrasts with the case encountered in conventional quantum hypothesis testing~\cite{li_2014,tomamichel_2013}.